NREL/PRAS/docs/src/SystemModel_HDF5_spec.md

 The file may include (optional):

  - `storages`, containing datasets describing storage devices in the system
+ - `demandresponses`, containing datasets describing demand response devices in the system
  - `interfaces`, containing datasets describing collections of lines between regions in the system.
 This group **must** be included if `lines` is included and **must not** be included if `lines` is omitted.